What Are Pepitas, and What Can You Do with Them?

 The reason that pine nuts are so expensive?
 They’re harvested from pine cones, which can take 18 months to three years to mature.
 On the other hand, pepitas can be harvested every year—and, the pumpkin flesh can be used to make canned pumpkin puree.
 (Psst!
-Learn why our Test Kitchen recommends always using canned pumpkin over fresh.)
+Learn why our Test Kitchen recommends using canned pumpkin over fresh.)

-Like other edible seeds, pepitas are packed full of nutrients.
+Like pumpkin seeds are nutritional powerhouse, pepitas are also packed full of nutrients.
 They’re also a low-calorie snack: a one-ounce serving has only 170 calories and 4 grams of carbs while providing 15 grams of heart-healthy fats and 9 grams of protein.
-Pepitas are filled with beneficial vitamins and minerals, like iron, zinc, manganese, phosphorous, and magnesium.
+Find out if it is safe to eat pumpkin seed shells.

-Remember all those vitamins and minerals we just talked about?
+Pepitas are filled with beneficial vitamins and minerals, like iron, zinc, manganese, phosphorous and magnesium.
 Those nutrients will help keep your body performing at peak condition.
-In addition to forming healthy teeth and bones by assisting your body to absorb calcium, all those nutrients will also work hard to keep your immune system healthy, maintain muscle and nerve function, and keep your cells functioning at their proper levels.
+In addition to forming healthy teeth and bones by assisting your body to absorb calcium, the nutrients in pepitas also work hard to keep your immune system healthy, maintain muscle and nerve function and keep your cells functioning at proper levels.

-How To Enjoy Pepitas
+How to Enjoy Pepitas

 - Add a handful to your favorite rice recipe, or mix them in with nutty quinoa.

-- Mix them into baked goods like Pumpkin Seed Cranberry Biscotti, or add them to your favorite granola recipe.
+- Mix them into baked goods like Pumpkin Seed Cranberry Biscotti or add them to your favorite granola recipe.

 - Puree them into sauces or salsas to add extra depth to the recipe.

-Up next: Learn how to roast pumpkin seeds.
+Next Up: Learn how to roast pumpkin seeds.